Hand-counted ballots, voter ID rules: How GOP lawmakers want to change Ohio elections

 Haley BeMiller is a reporter for the USA TODAY Network Ohio Bureau, which serves the Columbus Dispatch, Cincinnati Enquirer, Akron Beacon Journal and 18 other affiliated news organizations across Ohio.

-This article originally appeared on The Columbus Dispatch: Ohio Republicans eye more changes to voter ID law, election security
+This article originally appeared on The Columbus Dispatch: Voter ID laws, election security top of mind for Ohio Republicans